-Upper Big Water is a 4.5 mile moderately trafficked loop trail located near Salt Lake City, UT that features a lake and is rated as moderate.
+Upper Big Water is a 4.5 mile moderately trafficked loop trail located near Salt Lake City, Utah that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from July until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Big Water Trail (3.0 miles) The Big Water trail may be longer than its sister trail Little Water Gulch, but Big Water is no where near as steep.
 Perhaps Millcreek Canyon's most popular trailhead is the Big Water Trailhead.
 Located at the end of the narrow summer road (approx 9 miles from the base of the canyon) is the main parking lot.
 This large trailhead has several overflow parking lots available but even they can and do fill up on weekends.
 From the upper most parking lot starts the 2 main trails, which are the Little Water Gulch and Big Water Gulch trails.
 These 2 trails provide access to Dog Lake, Little Water Peak, Reynolds Peak, The Desolation Trail as well as Upper Millcreek Canyon.
 For mountain bikers the extra distance is worth the lack of climbing over the steps of Little Water Trail.
 This trail tends to traverse its way across Big Water Trail as it slowly makes its approach up to Dog Lake.
 The large pine trees and thick forest growth that line the trail keep the summer sun and heat at bay, making this trail perfect for the dead of summer.
 From November 1st to July 1st the summer road of Millcreek Canyon is snow-coverd and closed to vehicle traffic.
 During these months just getting to the trailhead is a 5 mile trek.